-Latin American Legal Defense and Education Fund, Inc.'s (LALDEF) mission is to promote the rights of all immigrants, with a focus on the Latin American community in the Mercer County area; facilitate access to health care, education and legal representation; advocate for the integration of immigrants; and foster intercultural communication to strengthen our communities.
+The mission of the Latin American Legal Defense and Education Fund (LALDEF) is to promote the rights of all immigrants (with a focus on the Latin American community in the Mercer County area); facilitate access to health care, education and legal representation; advocate for the integration of immigrants; and foster intercultural communication to strengthen our communities.

 The incorporation of these would-be Americans will greatly benefit our nation in economic and social terms.
 LALDEF stands ready to do its part in facilitating this process.
 We are one of a handful of non-profit agencies in the region with the cultural and technical competency to help bring these aspiring, would-be Americans out of the shadows.